A Generative Model of Software Dependency Graphs to Better Understand Software Evolution: Study of the Common Structure of Software Dependency Graphs

 \subsubsection{Dependency Graph Extraction}

-We now present our method to extract dependency graphs.
 We consider object-oriented software written in Java.
 We focus on the \emph{class granularity} (\ie{} one node represents one class), as this is the most important modularity unit in object-oriented software.
-We only consider endo-dependencies, that is, edges connecting internal nodes of the project to each others and not those connecting to external libraries (\cf{} section~\ref{text:depgraphs}), because we aim at understanding the inner \nf{structure} of software graphs, regardless of the number of libraries that are included and the amount of calls to library functions.

 This extraction is performed by Dependency Finder\footnote{\url{http://depfind.sourceforge.net/}}.
 This mature and open-source tool takes as input Java byte code and outputs all dependencies being found.
-Graph metrics are computed using the NetworkX\footnote{\url{http://networkx.lanl.gov/}} library.
+In this section, graph metrics are computed using the NetworkX\footnote{\url{http://networkx.lanl.gov/}} library.
+The dependencies are computed on the main source; test cases are not considered.
+We use DependencyFinder in class mode (hence discarding package-level dependencies).

+As already mentioned, we only consider endo-dependencies, that is, edges connecting internal nodes of the project to each others and not those connecting to external libraries (\cf{} section~\ref{text:depgraphs}), because we aim at understanding the inner structure of software graphs, regardless of the number of libraries that are included and the amount of calls to library functions.

+The discrimination between endo-dependencies is done using a filter on the package of the source and destination of the dependency edge.
+For each subject, we define a package prefix (e.g. ``org.myapp''), and if both the source and destination fully-qualified classes start with this prefix, the edge is considered endo-dependent, or it is considered exo-dependent.